mmann1123/pyGIS/pygis/_build/html/_sources/docs/d_raster_crs_intro.md

    \end{eqnarray}
 $$

-Now we can define our translation matrix using the point coordinates (`x[0]`,`y[0]`), but these need to be offset by 1/2 the resolution so that the cell is centered over the coodinate (-90,90).
+Now we can define our translation matrix using the point coordinates (`x[0]`,`y[0]`), but these need to be offset by 1/2 the resolution so that the cell is centered over the coordinate (-90,90).
 Notice however there are some difference between the x and y resolution:

 Both arrays have the same spatial resolution
 ```{code-cell} ipython3